g2384/Life-In-The-UK/Facts.md

 ### The opposition

-- The second-largest party in the House of Commons is called the opposition.
+- The second-largest party in the House of Commons is called the **opposition**.
 The leader of the opposition usually becomes Prime Minister if his or her party wins the next General Election.
 - The leader of the opposition leads his or her party in pointing out what they see as the government’s failures and weaknesses.
 One important opportunity to do this is at **Prime Minister’s Questions**, which takes place **every week** while Parliament is sitting.
 - The leader of the opposition also appoints senior opposition MPs to be **‘shadow ministers’**.
 They form the **shadow cabinet** and their role is to challenge the government and put forward alternative policies.